FERRIERO'S HAT TRICK HELPS NORTHEASTERN PAST VERMONT, 8-3

-Sophomore forward Cody Ferriero had a hat trick and an assist for the Huskies
+Sophomore forward Cody Ferriero posts hat trick and assist for Huskies

 BURLINGTON, Vt. - Cody Ferriero netted his first career hat trick with all three goals coming in the third period as Northeastern skated past Vermont 8-3 in Hockey East action on Friday night at Gutterson Fieldhouse.
 The Catamounts drop to 5-18-1 (2-14-1 HEA) with the loss, while the Huskies improve to 9-11-3 (5-11-2 HEA) on the season.

 Northeastern took the early lead less than five minutes into the first period as Ludwig Karlsson entered the zone from the right side.
 Karlsson dished the puck off to Garrett Vermeesch and he flipped a backhander to beat Rob Madore low to the blocker side.
 The Huskies doubled their lead five minutes later on the power play, as Vinny Saponari fed Mike McLaughlin in front.
 The senior one-timed a high shot past Madore's glove to make it 2-0.

 Early in the second period, NU stretched the lead to three after Vermont looked to break out shorthanded.
 Ferriero collected a turnover and played the puck to Braden Pimm, who skated into the high slot.
 Pimm laid the puck off to Steve Quailer and the junior buried a one-timer into the left corner.
 Madore was lifted for John Vazzano after the third tally, but Northeastern upped the score to 4-0 at the 9:36 mark as Adam Reid tipped in a centering pass from Justin Daniels.